SoftwareAndOutsourcing/cordova-plugin-googlemaps/README.md

 - [Fix #2871 - Resolve blank map when running compiled with latest cordova-android (which uses AGP 4.1.3)](https://github.com/mapsplugin/cordova-plugin-googlemaps/pull/2872).
 - [FIX #2886 - Custom markers not working for cordova-android 10+](https://github.com/mapsplugin/cordova-plugin-googlemaps/pull/2887).

-The markers will not work if you use the Cordova local development server.
+The custom markers will not show if you use the Cordova local development server.

 Install with: